Funding Opportunities

 We welcome colleagues from across the university to submit proposals on timely and important themes.
 Topics need not be in the humanities.
 Recent Sidore series have focused on personal genomic medicine, cultural heritage, global activism, public health and personal liberty, the drug wars, and sustainability.

-In recent years, the series has generally presented five or six lectures over the course of either the academic year or one semester.
+The series has generally presented five or six lectures over the course of either the academic year or one semester.
 You are also welcome to recast the format.
-For example, it might be desirable to offer the lectures in a series of evening presentations over the course of a week or two.
+For example, it might be desirable to offer the lectures in a series of evening presentations over the course of a week or two or to hold a single symposium that brings together all your presenters.

 Faculty members may submit proposals as individuals or groups, and they may involve staff and students in their planning.
 A panel convened by the Center for the Humanities will review proposals.
 Proposals should include: